EarlPomeroy/ansible-k3s/README.md

-# Ansible automation for home lab
+# Ansible automation for home lab K3S setup

 This controls the server setup for host services: